PFython/cleverdict/README.md

     >>> class Type2(CleverDict): pass
     >>> Type2.save = my_save_function2

-But READ ON if you decide to subclass `CleverDict`...
+And talking of subclasses...

-## 10. SUBCLASSING
+## 10. SUBCLASSING / INHERITING FROM `CleverDict`

 When you create a subclass of `CleverDict` remember to call `super().__init__()` *before* trying to set any further class or object attributes, otherwise you'll run into trouble: